tygamvrelis/oil_lamp/README.md

 Herman Melville, Moby Dick (1851).
 ```
 ```
+  One prime thing was this,--he was always there--

   It is, of course, an indispensable part of a scrivener’s business to verify the accuracy of his copy, word by word.
 Where there are two or more scriveners in an office, they assist each other in this examination, one reading from the copy,